GSA/digitalgov.gov/content/communities/manage-your-listserv-subscription.md

 ---
 url: /communities/manage-your-listserv-subscription/
 date: 2016-04-22 12:52:52 -0400
-title: Manage Your Listserv Subscription
+title: 'Manage Your Listserv Subscription'
-summary: 'GSA supports many communities of practice by hosting listservs which provide our DigitalGov community with an easy way to collaborate, ask questions, and share information.
-The handy tips that follow will help you manage your GSA listserv subscription.
-Confirm that your community&rsquo;s list is hosted by GSA by checking that the email address ends in'
+summary: 'GSA supports many communities of practice by hosting listservs which provide our DigitalGov community with an easy way to collaborate, ask questions, and share information.'
 ---

 GSA supports many communities of practice by hosting listservs which provide our DigitalGov community with an easy way to collaborate, ask questions, and share information.